vogler/free-games-claimer/README.md

 Epic Games releases one (sometimes more) free game *every week*, but around christmas every day.
 Prime Gaming has new games *every month*.

 It is save to run both scripts every day.
-Since they are not running headless, it makes sense to run them at a time or on a machine that you are not actively using at that point.
-You could run them in a virtual machine, on a server, or you wake your PC at night to do it.
+If you can't use Docker for quasi-headless mode, you could run in a virtual machine, on a server, or you wake your PC at night to avoid being interrupted.

 - Linux/macOS: `crontab -e`
 - macOS: [launchd](https://stackoverflow.com/questions/132955/how-do-i-set-a-task-to-run-every-so-often)